We make pu-erh tea because we like it. There's no one-liner explanation of it. It's an all-consuming pursuit.

 The compressed format allows for more efficient transport, storage, and long-term ageing of the tea.

-Finally, from our climate-controlled storage in Birrarung-ga, we pack and ship the tea out to you, ready to be drunk or further kept aside for the long haul.
+Finally, from our carefully ageing-optimised storage in Birrarung-ga (Melbourne), we pack and ship the tea out to you, ready to be drunk or further kept aside for the long haul.